-Installation views, 1/9 Unosunove Contemporary, Rome Italy 2013 Études Conversation with Colin Snapp (continued) text Études October 2013 We talked about the fact that working with exterior spaces is primordial; again you are confronted with the notion of space when you show your work in a gallery.
+Installation views, 1/9 Unosunove Contemporary, Rome Italy 2013 We talked about the fact that working with exterior spaces is primordial; again you are confronted with the notion of space when you show your work in a gallery.
 How do you translate outdoor space to print, video or sculpture and then ultimately to the exhibition space?
 What would be the perfect installation environment?
 That's a good question and I'm not sure I can give an exact answer.
 This idea is something artists seem to have struggled with for a long time.
 The earth works of the 1960s brought this discussion into the limelight where it's remained ever since.
 I think about this often, specifically how I can progress these notions through my own practice.
-In an obvious manner this can be done with the subject matter of an image or object but ultimately a photograph or a sculpture is not enough.
+In an obvious manner this can be done with the subject matter of an image or object but utilimately a photograph or a sculpture is not enough.
 With time based work it's a more of a seamless transition just by the multi-sensory nature of the medium.
 Ultimately though, I've always been most drawn to artists who address actual experience as the work its self.
 I'm thinking of people like Richard Long and Tehching Hsieh.
 In regards to the perfect installation space I'm not sure there is one.
-To a degree Jerich's Ditch has been ideal.
+To a decree Jericho Ditch has been ideal.

 Leica Toll, installation view, The Journal Gallery, NY, 2012 For many years you worked in collaboration with Daniel Turner under the name Jules Marquis, together you opened Jericho Ditch, a white cube gallery in a barn in Virginia, where you curated shows.
 Can you tell me more about this relationship, and what this allowed you to do that you might not have been able to do on your own?
 I started collaborating with Daniel in 2001 while we were attending the San Francisco Art Institute.
 These works were presented under the name Jules Marquis and were a way for us to make art that didn't deal with the same regulations we opposed upon our own practices.
-This collaboration has given me al to of freedom and helped inform my own practice.
+This collaboration has given me a lot of freedom and helped inform my own practice.
 Jericho Ditch was similar in the sense that it allowed me to experience what it's like to run a gallery.
 These collaborative experiences have helped me realize the importance of working spontaneously and ultimately helped me create a more well-rounded practice.
-Collaboration is invaluable.
+Collaboration is an essential part of being an artist, as is knowing when to compromise or not.
+Learning this distinction is invaluable.